robValtech/agentic-a11y/README.md

 ### Bottlenecks

-A few bottlenecks have been identified affecting execution time.
+**A few bottlenecks have been identified affecting execution time:**

+1. Using large images increases token use and analysis time without any additional value
+2. Models with powerful reasoning capabilities take longer to execute the analysis, but not adding much more value
+3. Bouncing tasks and multiple tool calls between sub agents adds significant amount of time to the process

 > 💡
 > By removing these bottlenecks it is possible to reduce the end-to-end execution time under 90 seconds for complex designs (currently 8 minutes), and 30 seconds for less complex ones (currently 2.5 minutes).